 May 11, 2016 - A federal grand jury indicts Slager for misleading investigators and violating the civil rights of Walter Scott.

 May 2, 2017 - Slager pleads guilty to a federal charge of using excessive force.
-The crime is a felony, punishable by up to life in prison.
 State murder charges against Slager – as well as two other federal charges – will be dismissed as part of a plea deal.
+On December 7, 2017, Slager is sentenced to 20 years in federal prison.

 2015 - Baltimore - Freddie Gray